slawekkolodziej/secretsecret/README.md

 This app was built with Astro, Svelte and Vercel KV.
 You can fork this project and deploy your own version to Vercel in a matter of minutes, at almost zero cost.

-### Receiving a Secret

-1. Open the received SecretSecret link.
-2. The secret will be decrypted in your browser and displayed to you.
-3. The secret is deleted from our servers if the sender chose the "Auto delete after first read" option.

 ## FAQs

 **Q: How secure is SecretSecret?**